 Other NICHD projects look at the psychosocial aspects of screening, such as how family members respond to, share, and use information gained when a newborn is diagnosed.

 NICHD-supported researchers also have explored other issues central to understanding PKU and improving the lives of people who live with the disorder.
 One particularly significant focus has been maternal PKU.
 A collaborative study of women with PKU, which was initiated by the NICHD, found that women who followed a low-phenylalanine diet before and during pregnancy prevented intellectual disabilities in their offspring.
 The largest and most definitive clinical study of maternal PKU to date, the project also demonstrated the efficacy of dietary treatment in reducing the incidence of microcephaly, intrauterine growth retardation, and congenital heart disease among offspring.

 Other Institute research focuses on aspects of PKU dietary treatments.
 For example, NICHD-supported researchers found that adults and adolescents on a PKU diet often had low blood levels of important fatty acids.
-As a result, they recommended adding supplements that provided key acids as appropriate for patients.
+As a result, they recommended adding supplements that provided key fatty acids as appropriate for patients.

 NICHD-supported research also explores emerging treatments for PKU, such as gene therapy.
 For example, some researchers are studying mice to better understand the expression of the phenylalanine metabolizing system in muscles.